 Project proposals involving significant analytical requirements must be approved in advance by the appropriate laboratory.
 Whenever investigational research requires analysis of samples, consider submitting a joint investigational/laboratory project proposal and final report.
 In these instances, request your supervisor to assist in arranging such joint projects.

-When proposed research projects involve engineering assistance beyond that which is available within the district, request this through your supervisor from the Domestic Operations Branch/Division of Domestic Field Investigations (HFC-130).
-DDFI Engineers may be available to assist on a specific short term basis, and to work with field investigators on joint projects, or may initiate investigational research independently.
+When proposed research projects involve engineering assistance beyond that which is available within the district, request this through your supervisor from the Office of Operations (ORA/OO) (HFC-130).
+OO Engineers may be available to assist on a specific short term basis, and to work with field investigators on joint projects, or may initiate investigational research independently.

 Project Codes are assigned by the district investigations branch research coordinator after project approval.
 You should assure a correct code has been assigned before beginning work under the approved project.
 The project code will reveal the district, the research category, and sequential project number (1 through 99) within the category for the district.

 You must submit semi-annual progress reports for each ongoing research project.
-Each researcher shall initiate this form for each active project in April and October to reach DDFI (HFC-130) by April 15th and October 15th respectively.
+Each researcher shall initiate this form for each active project in April and October to reach ORA/OO (HFC-130) by April 15th and October 15th, respectively.

 Report project termination on FDA 1609 and FDA 1609a.
 Enter a summary of the completed project on the FDA 1609, including actions taken and publication, if any.
 If a paper has been prepared for publication, include the abstract.